FAQs

 What should I avoid while being treated with SUBLOCADE?

 • Do not drive, operate heavy machinery, or perform any other dangerous activities until you know how SUBLOCADE affects you.
-Buprenorphine can cause drowsiness and slow reaction times.
 SUBLOCADE can make you sleepy, dizzy, or lightheaded.
 This may happen more often in the first few days after your injection and when your dose is changed.

-• You should not drink alcohol or take prescription or over‑the‑counter medicines that contain alcohol during treatment with SUBLOCADE, because this can lead to loss of consciousness or even death.
+• Do not drink alcohol or take prescription or over‐the‐counter medicines that contain alcohol during treatment with SUBLOCADE, because this can lead to loss of consciousness or even death.

 How soon can someone start SUBLOCADE?